teppeis/renovate-config/README.md

 #### for Docker digests in CirleCI config.yml

+- Pin docker images with sha256 digest
+- Automerge with push the new commit directly to base branch (w/o PR)
+- Use `ci(docker):` as semantic commit type
 - Run following schedule: before 9am on Friday
-- Automerge with push the new commit directly to base branch (no PR)
-- Use `ci(docker):` as semantic commit type
 - Group all versions of Node.js images (`node` and `circleci/node`)

 #### for `engines` field in `package.json`